CLOUDS FAR BEHIND ME

 “I’d always seen my life’s plan laid out before me as if on a gigantic whiteboard…

-Shortly after Joe had died, I experienced a shocking and unforeseen revelation: my whiteboard had been completely erased.
+Shortly after Joe died, I experienced a shocking and unforeseen revelation: my whiteboard had been completely erased.
 Blank.
-All my hopes, plans, and dreams had become so intrinsically intertwined with Joe’s.
+All my hopes, plans, and dreams had become intrinsically intertwined with Joe’s.
 Now they were gone.
 I was no longer a wife.
 No longer a parenting partner.
 No longer a business partner.
-My world has been shattered beyond recognition.
+My world had been shattered beyond recognition.
 My life’s narrative disrupted.
 I had no idea who I was.
 My identity was gone.”

 EXCERPTS FROM CLOUDS FAR BEHIND ME